cwar/red-alexa-10/README.md

 # red-alexa-10
-Tutorial to set up a raspberry pi to control x10 devices using node-red
+Tutorial and source code to set up a raspberry pi to control x10 devices using node-red

+Coming soon..